2015 Economic and Market Outlook Series

 Outlook on Canadian Real Estate - Tom Dicker, Portfolio Manager, 1832 Asset Management L.P.

-We are pleased to present the latest editions of the Economic Monitor and the Market Monitor from DundeeWealth Economics, prepared by Chief Economist Dr. Martin Murenbeeld and Senior Economist William Tharp; a division which provides independent analysis and research to retail and institutional interests from across the globe.
+We are pleased to present the latest editions of the Economic Monitor and the Market Monitor from Dynamic Funds Economics, prepared by Chief Economist Dr. Martin Murenbeeld and William Tharp, Senior Economist; a division which provides independent analysis and research to retail and institutional interests from across the globe.

-The particulars contained herein were obtained from sources which we believe reliable but are not guaranteed by us and may be incomplete.
-The opinions expressed have not been approved by and are not those of DundeeWealth Inc., its subsidiaries, or its affiliates, including, but not limited to DWM Securities Inc., Dundee Insurance Agency Ltd., and Dundee Mortgage Services.
-This website is not deemed to be used as a solicitation in a jurisdiction where this DundeeWealth representative is not registered.
+The particulars contained herein were obtained from sources which we believe are reliable, but are not guaranteed by us and may be incomplete.
+The opinions expressed have not been approved by and are not those of HollisWealth.
+This website is not deemed to be used as a solicitation in a jurisdiction where this HollisWealth representative is not registered.

 Scotiabank's Global Forecast Update

 Scotia Economics provides clients with in-depth commentary regarding the factors shaping the outlook for Canada and the global economy, including macroeconomic developments, currency and capital market trends, commodity and industry performance, as well as monetary and public policy issues.

 The global economy is still struggling to generate stronger growth.
 Aggregate demand has yet to revive despite very supportive monetary conditions internationally.
 World trade volumes lost considerable momentum at the end of last year, with sub-par readings on manufacturing activity and bulk shipping persisting in the opening months of 2016.